Fuglebakken KFUM Århus

-Fuglebakken KFUM Århus ([ˈfuːləpɑkŋ̍]; commonly known as Fuglebakken), is an association football club based in Aarhus V, Denmark, that competes in the Jutland Series, the sixth tier of the Danish football league system and the highest tier of the regional football association.
+Fuglebakken KFUM Århus ([ˈfuːləpɑkŋ̍]; commonly known as Fuglebakken), is an association football club based in Aarhus V, Denmark, that competes in the Denmark Series, the fifth tier of the Danish football league system.
 Founded in 2008 as the superstructure of KFUMs Boldklub Århus and Idrætsforeningen Hasle Fuglebakken (IFH), the club play at their home ground Højlyngen.
 Their colours are red and navy.
 Fuglebakken KFUM is affiliated to the local football association, DBU Jutland.